 In this work, we focus on core-level C~1s measurements of aqueous-phase alanine.
 Alanine has three chemically distinct carbon atoms --- a carboxylic acid group, a chiral central carbon adjacent to an amine group, and a methyl group, which we denote C$_{1}$, C$_{2}$, and C$_{3}$, respectively --- resulting in a solution-phase C~1s PE spectrum with three distinct features that overlap to varying degrees depending on the solution pH / alanine protonation state (Fig.~\ref{fig:XPS}).
-An investigation of the precisely energy-referenced C~1s spectrum of alanine is not the focus of this work, and we have aligned all spectra discussed below to the C$_{3}$ peak position (corresponding the alanine's methyl group, see gray dashed line in Fig.~\ref{fig:XPS}) in order to better illustrate the kinetic-energy (KE) shifts occurring for C$_{1}$ and C$_{2}$ upon protonation or deprotonation.
-As we did not employ the energy-referencing scheme outlined in our earlier work \cite{Thurmer_AccurateEnergies_2021, credidio_LJ-WF1_2022, pugini_LJ-WF2_2023}, the KE axes presented in this work represent as-measured values.
-These values may be subject to inaccuracies due to spectrometer offsets, the presence of streaming potentials and other stray fields, and changes in the bulk electronic structure of water upon the addition of large amounts of NaOH and HCl needed for pH adjustment \cite{kurahashi_streaming_2014, pohl_highconcsolute_2019, winter_absKEreview_2023}.

-To track chemical shifts upon protonation / deprotonation of alanine's functional groups, we first measured PE spectra from aqueous-phase alanine for solution pH values of 1, 7, and 13 using 335~eV photons, thereby generating photoelectrons with approximately 40--45~eV KE.
-These pH values were chosen based on the pKa values of alanine's functional groups (2.3 and 9.9 for alanine's carboxylic acid and amine groups in water, respectively) and ensured that, for a given solution pH, >95\% (>99\% for pH 7 and 13) of the alanine molecules in solution adopted a single charge state.
-At these rather high KEs the primary PE features are well separated from the high-intensity background region mentioned above, which becomes significant below approximately 20~eV KE.
+To track chemical shifts upon protonation / deprotonation of alanine's functional groups, we measured C~1s PE spectra for aqueous solutions of alanine with solution pH values of 1, 6, and 13 using 480.46~eV photons.
+These pH values were chosen based on the $p\textit{K}_{a}$ values of alanine's functional groups (2.3 and 9.9 for alanine's carboxylic acid and amine groups in water, respectively) and ensured that, for a given solution pH, >95\% (>99\% for pH 6 and 13) of the alanine molecules in solution adopted a single charge state.
+For these measurements, we employed the energy-referencing scheme that we have developed over the past years.\cite{Thurmer_AccurateEnergies_2021, credidio_LJ-WF1_2022, pugini_LJ-WF2_2023} Briefly, this method enabled us to correct for the influence of electrokinetic charging and other stray fields by applying a suitable bias voltage to the liquid jet prior to measurement, thereby increasing the kinetic energy of all photoelectrons commensurately with the bias applied and revealing the secondary electron cutoff of the spectrum, which represents a true zero kinetic-energy reference for condensed-phase experiments.
+We note that it was not practical to employ these measures for the low-kinetic-energy PECD measurements discussed later, and thus the axes displayed in subsequent figures represent as-measured values, which may be subject to inaccuracies due to spectrometer offsets and the presence of streaming potentials and other stray fields \cite{kurahashi_streaming_2014, winter_absKEreview_2023}.